Robert Kuan: Other

 After selling Chowking, Kuan pursued philanthropy.
 He served as chairman of Brent Schools, Inc. and Brent International School Baguio.
-Additionally, he had been on the board of trustees of Far Eastern College — Silang, Brent International School Manila, where he was the board and corporate secretary, since 1989, as well as Brent International School Subic.
+He joined the board of trustees of Far Eastern College — Silang and Brent International School Manila in 1989 and served as the board and corporate secretary for the latter.
+He was also on the board of trustees for Brent International School Subic.
 Aside from education, Kuan was a board member of Chinabank and Seaoil.

 Kuan was involved in Rotary International.
 He was elected as president of the Rotary Club of Makati 20022003 and District Governor of Rotary International District 3830 20132014.
-In 2012, the Bureau of Internal Revenue (BIR) filed a criminal complaint against the Makati Rotary Club Foundation, Inc. (MRCFI), and Robert F. Kuan, among others, for tax evasion.
+In 2012, the Bureau of Internal Revenue filed a criminal complaint against the Makati Rotary Club Foundation, Inc. (MRCFI), and Robert F. Kuan, among others, for tax evasion.
 They alleged that the MRCFI had misrepresented a substantial portion of rental payments as donations, compelling their lessees to disguise them as such and even demanding interest from them.

 Awards

-Kuan has received numerous awards throughout his career.
-The University of the Philippines gave him three awards from 1996 to 2007, while AIM gave him the Triple A Award (Alumni Achievement Award), the highest honor for alumni, in 1981.
-He has received the Agora Award for Outstanding Achievement in the Field of Entrepreneurship from the Philippine Marketing Association in 1996; Business Achiever of the Decade from the Philippine Star in 1996; Franchise Excellence Award as the Most Promising Filipino Franchisor for Chowking from the Philippine Franchise Association in 1999; The Outstanding Filipino (TOFIL) Award from JCI Senate Philippines and Insular Life in 2003; and Business Leadership Award (Pillar Category) from the Aurelio Periquet Jr. Foundation in 2004.
+Kuan received numerous awards throughout his career.
+The University of the Philippines gave him three awards from 1996 to 2007, and in 1981 he received the Triple A Award (Alumni Achievement Award), the highest honor for AIM alumni, for his work with Ling Nam.
+In 1996, Kuan received the Agora Award for Outstanding Achievement in the Field of Entrepreneurship from the Philippine Marketing Association and the Business Achiever of the Decade from The Philippine Star.
+He received the Franchise Excellence Award as the Most Promising Filipino Franchisor from the Philippine Franchise Association in 1999, The Outstanding Filipino (TOFIL) Award from JCI Senate Philippines and Insular Life in 2003, and the Business Leadership Award (Pillar Category) from the Aurelio Periquet Jr. Foundation in 2004.

 Personal life

-Kuan was a member of the Episcopal Church in the Philippines, which influenced his career at St. Luke's.
+Kuan was an Episcopalian and his faith influenced his role at St. Luke's.
 Kuan died on September 15, 2018.
 He was cremated per his wishes.